| Allegro CL version 7.0 Object described on page has changed in 7.0. | |||||||||

 same font as returned by (make-font :roman :times

 Why the difference?
-There are two causes: first, Allegro CL measures font sizes in pixels while the Common Dialog measures in points; and second, the size shown in the Common Dialog indicates the "character height" (the height of the pixels that are actually drawn for a character) while the size used by make-font indicated the "cell height" (the character height plus an unpredictable number of blank pixel rows of "leading").
+There are two causes: first, Allegro CL measures font sizes in pixels while the Common Dialog measures in points, (see pixels-to-points and points-to-pixels); and second, the size shown in the Common Dialog indicates the "character height" (the height of the pixels that are actually drawn for a character) while the size used by make-font indicated the "cell height" (the character height plus an unpredictable number of blank pixel rows of "leading").

 The function make-font-ex harmonizes Allegro CL with the Windows Common Font dialog.
 It uses character height rather than cell height (unless the size-is-cell-height-p optional argument is specified true, which forces the older cell-height interpretation and makes make-font-ex equivalent to make-font).
 The units are still pixels, though, rather than points.